alshedivat/al-folio/_news/announcement_4.md

 ---
 layout: post
-title: Poster presentation at <a href = "https://hprc.tamu.edu/events/usermeetings/RCSymposium2022/#posters"> Texas A&M Univeristy High Performance Computing Symposium </a> !!
+title: Poster presentation at Texas A&M Univeristy High Performance Computing Symposium !!
 date: 2022-05-24 00:00:00-0600
 inline: false
 ---
-I presented a poster titled <a href = "https://drive.google.com/file/d/1Evrw7obWYqsgU0kJ-d7BjofmK-IDa0IO/view?usp=sharing">"High Performance Computing for Biofluids" </a> at the High Performance Computing Symposium conducted at Texas A&M University.
+I presented a poster titled <a href = "https://drive.google.com/file/d/1Evrw7obWYqsgU0kJ-d7BjofmK-IDa0IO/view?usp=sharing">"High Performance Computing for Biofluids" </a> at the <a href = "https://hprc.tamu.edu/events/usermeetings/RCSymposium2022/#posters">High Performance Computing Symposium conducted at Texas A&M University </a>.

 ***
 This poster presents an overview of how SCBL uses HPC to tackle challenging problems